HTTP-RPC/Kilo/README.md

     }

 #### Nested Structures
 If a column's label contains a period, the value will be returned as a nested structure.
-For example, the following query might be used to retrieve a list of employees:
+For example, the following query might be used to retrieve a list of employee records:

     SELECT first_name AS 'name.first', last_name AS 'name.last', title FROM employees